caleboleary/De-Caesar-jQuery-Caesar-and-Vigener-Cipher-Cracker/README.md

 //input shift - integer - to shift by
 //return - encoded string

 function deCaesar(str,shift)
 //input str - string - to be decoded
 //input shift - integer - to shift by
 //return - string - decoded string

 function crackCaesar(str)
 //input str - string - to be cracked
-//return - string - of best guess based on freq analysis compared to english
+//return - integer - of best guess for shift (to run through deCaesar) based on English frequency analysis

 function enVigenere(str,key) {
 //input str - string - to be encoded
 //input shift - string - to shift by
 //return - string - encoded string

 function deVigenere(str,key)
 //input str - string - to be decoded
 //input shift - string - to shift by
 //return - string - decoded string

+function getIC(str)
+//input str - string - to be analyzed
+//return - float - index of coincidence for this string. (gibberish and vigenere enciphered code is about .04, english is about .067)

 function keyLenVigenere(str,keyLen)
 //input str - string - to be cracked
 //input keyLen - integer - length of key (no spaces or spec char)
-//return - string - best guess at the key based on freq analysis
+//return - array - [best guess at the key based on freq analysis, index of coincidence]

 function crackVigenere(str)
 //input str - string - to be cracked
 //return - array of integers - guesses at keylength arranged lowest to highest, to be used with @keyLenVigenere (loop through results of crackVigenere and perform keyLenVigenere on desired number of them)

-function frequencyAnalyze(arr)
-//input arr - array of strings - to be analyzed
-//return - array of floats - ordered the same as input array, lower numbers are closer to english

 function wordMatchr(str)
 //input str - string - to look for words
 //return - integer - number of words matched in string

+function frequencyAnalyze(arr)
+//input arr - array of strings - to be analyzed
+//return - array of objects - cointaining guesses based on observed repetition lengths run through @keyLenVigenere and then added if index of coincidence is greater than 6